 Eating in the dining halls at Cornell is one of the highlights for students because of the block plan scheduling, students and faculty are all in the dining halls together.
 Meal times can be crazy, fun, and a great time to connect with friends.
-2012 will be an especially exciting time as we welcome our new award-winning food service provider, Bon Appétit.
-We will be transitioning to a new Dining Services website over the summer, and we will update the NSO pages when it becomes available.
+2013 will be an especially exciting time as we open our new dining rooms, featuring award-winning food service provider, Bon Appétit.

 Knowing that bills can be complicated, the Student Accounts and Student Loans Office in Old Sem is available to help you with the following:

 - Student account billing questions

 - Payment problems and finance charge questions

 Also located on the first floor in Old Sem is the Business Services Desk, which is there to assist you in taking care of payments, collecting work-study paperwork and time cards and more.
 They also can provide assistance with inquiries on accounts, check-cashing up to $100.00, ID card replacements, emergency loans (apply in the Dean of Student’s Office), loan and grant checks – student endorsement, and student organization accounts.

 While you may have already taken care of your financial aid, it never hurts to touch base when you have a question.
 The Financial Assistance Office will answer questions about the process of applying for aid, your award, and any questions you have.
 Please don’t hesitate to contact the staff.